XapaJIaMnu/translateLocally/README.md

 ```

 ### Listing available models
-The user needs to download the model and customise the translator settings from the GUI or from the command line.
-Then, the avialble models can be listed with `-l`
+The avialble models can be listed with `-l`
 ```bash
 ./translateLocally -l
 Czech-English type: tiny version: 1; To invoke do -m cs-en-tiny